Honda EB6500X - 5500/6500W Portable Generator

 Power & Run Time

-At a noise rating of 64 dBA (just slightly more noisy than background music), the generator is started via a conventional pull-start mechanism.
+With a noise rating of 64 dBA (just slightly more noisy than an office), the generator features a traditional recoil pull-start mechanism.

-The EB6500X can operate for around 9.8 hours at 50% load with a full tank (fuel consumption around 0.63 GPH), due to its fuel capacity of 6.2 gallons.
+Thanks to a fuel capacity of 6.2 gallons, the EB6500X can operate for around 9.8 hours at 50% load with a full tank (fuel consumption around 0.63 GPH).

 Outlets

-The full GFCI control panel provides the upcoming 6 AC outlets:
+The full GFCI control panel is equipped with the following 6 AC outlets:

 Portability